tezos/tezos-mirror/docs/introduction/howtouse.rst

 require as much gas as it wants, however a baker that has to choose among several transactions is much more likely to include a low gas one because it's cheaper to run and validate.
-At the same time bakers also give priority to high fee transactions.
+At the same time, bakers also give priority to high fee transactions.
 This means that there is an implicit cost for gas that is related to the fee offered versus the gas and fees of other transactions.